badgateway/ketting/readme.md

 }
 ```

-Given the last example, if the server did not use embedding, this example
+Given the last example, if the server did _not_ use embedding, it will result
-will result in a `GET` request for every item + a `GET` request for the
+in a HTTP GET request for every item in the collection.

-collection.
-If the items _did_ show up in `_embedded`, the result was
-cached and only 1 `GET` request is done (for the collection).
+If the server _did_ use embedding, there will only be 1 GET request.

-One major advantage of this design is that a server might realize that
+A major advantage of this, is that it allows a server to be upgradable.
+Hot
-api clients often follow the same chain of links.
-In that case the server
-might be changed to always embed these common links, which will cause
-clients to automatically upgrade and take advantage of this optimization.
+paths might be optimized using embedding, and the client seamlessly adjusts
+to the new information.

 Further reading: